 Director of Ignatian Formation and Services Programmes

-The Director of Ignatian Formation and Services Programmes, Ms Elisabeth Clarke, seeks to maintain, foster and develop the Jesuit identity of the College, through the Religous Education programmes, retreats, awareness and aid projects and faith formative Youth Camps, organised in conjunction with Scripture Union’s youth branch, ‘Authentic Youth’.
+The Director of Ignatian Formation and Services Programmes, Ms Kiara Desmond, seeks to maintain, foster and develop the Jesuit identity of the College, through the Religous Education programmes, retreats, awareness and aid projects and faith formative Youth Camps, organised in conjunction with Scripture Union’s youth branch, ‘Authentic Youth’.

 She organises and oversees the Religious Education programme in conjunction with the Diocesan Advisers for Religious Education and the Jesuit Province.
 There are three R.E. class periods weekly for all six years.
 In Sixth year, the R.E. programme continues right up to the end of the final Sixth year term.
 The Leaving Cert.
 State R.E. examination is an option at Senior Cycle.